Find out what some of our graduates are doing today in pursuing their successful careers.

 Even for the most experienced welders, welding aluminum can present a challenge, and a lot of times many people ask, can you weld aluminum?
+Welding aluminum can be challenging due to its softness, sensitivity and the presence of an oxidized layer.
 Aluminum welding requires different techniques and processes than welding steel, and it’s critical to know these differences in order to complete successful welds and work on a variety of different projects.

 While welding aluminum can be difficult, it’s a skill that can be developed with the right knowledge and practice.
+It is important to avoid common mistakes when welding aluminum, such as not wearing proper protective equipment, failing to prepare the material, ignoring minor details and lacking patience.
 Keep reading to learn all about how to weld aluminum—from the different types of welding you can use to general tips for success.

 Aluminum is a common type of metal used in fabrication.
 It’s non-corrosive, lightweight and pleasing to the eye, making it an ideal choice of material for a wide variety of welds.
 However, the same traits that make aluminum desirable can also make it tricky to work with.

-So why is aluminum so difficult to weld?
-This material is soft, highly sensitive and is insulated by a tough oxidized layer.
+So, why is aluminum so difficult to weld?
+This material is soft, highly sensitive and insulated by a tough oxidized layer.
 While in its molten state, aluminum is susceptible to impurities, which can lead to porous, weak welds.

 Aluminum and its alloys have a great affinity for oxygen.
-Pure aluminum melts at 1,200°F (650°C), and the oxide that protects the metal melts at 3,700°F (2,037°C).
-Because the oxide melts at a temperature approximately 2,500°F (1,370°C) higher than the aluminum itself, the oxide must be cleaned from the metal before welding can begin.
+Pure aluminum melts at 1,200 degrees Fahrenheit (650 degrees Celsius), and the oxide that protects the metal melts at 3,700 degrees F (2,037 degrees C).
+Because the oxide melts at a temperature approximately 2,500 degrees F (1,370 degrees C) higher than the aluminum itself, the oxide must be cleaned from the metal before welding can begin.

 In sum, here are some of the most common factors that make aluminum challenging to weld: